This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 parameter with the size = (2, 3)

-parameter to create arrays with even higher dimensional shapes.
+parameter to create arrays with higher dimensional shapes.

-parameter controls the mean of the distribution from which we draw the numbers with np.random.normal.
+parameter controls the mean of the normal distribution from which the function draws the numbers.

 Here, we’re going to set the mean of the data to 50 with the syntax loc = 50